usystems/webling-plugins/README.md

   ```

 ### `context.http`
-Since the plugins are loaded from a different origin than Webling the plugin cannot send a fetch request to the webling
+Since the plugins are loaded from a different origin than Webling, the plugin cannot send a fetch request to the webling
 backend.
 Through `context.http` the plugin can send http requests to the webling backend. `context.http` implements the [`IWeblingPluginHttp`](https://github.com/usystems/webling-plugins/blob/main/types/IWeblingPlugin.ts#L62)
 interface.